marian-negru/IASI/README.md

 ```
 Be sure to change paths and methods accordingly.

-**Question** Does the model run succesfully?
+**Question**: Does the model run succesfully?
 If yes, why?
 If not, why?

 **Ideas to modify code** -- to be discussed